PAYSAFE ALERT: Bragar Eagel & Squire, P.C. Announces that a Class Action Lawsuit Has Been Filed Against Paysafe Limited and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Paysafe Limited (“Paysafe” or the “Company”) (: PSFE) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Paysafe securities between December 7, 2020 and November 10, 2021, both dates inclusive (the “Class Period”).
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Paysafe Limited (“Paysafe” or the “Company”) (NYSE: PSFE) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Paysafe securities between December 7, 2020 and November 10, 2021, both dates inclusive (the “Class Period”).
 Investors have until February 8, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.